symfony-cmf/symfony-cmf-docs/components/routing.rst

 Routing
 =======

-The `Symfony CMF Routing component`_ extends the Symfony2 core routing component.
-Even though it has Symfony in its name, it does not need the full Symfony2 framework and can be used in standalone projects.
-For integration with the Symfony2 framework, we provide :doc:`../bundles/routing`.
+The Symfony CMF Routing component extends the Symfony2 core routing component.
+Even though it has Symfony in its name, it does not need the full Symfony2 Framework and can be used in standalone projects.
+For integration with the Symfony2 Framework, we provide :doc:`../bundles/routing`.

 At the core of the Symfony CMF Routing component is the `ChainRouter`_.
-The ChainRouter can chain several routes to determine what should handle each request.
+The ChainRouter can chain several routers to determine what should handle each request.
 The default Symfony2 router can be added to this chain, so the standard routing mechanism can still be used.